Space Crusade: Advanced Space Crusade

 Advanced Space Crusade was a modular board game published in 1990 by Games Workshop.
 The premise of the game is that a number of Space Marine scout squads are boarding a Tyranid ship in order to sabotage its delicate internal "organs".
 The game is superficially similar to Space Hulk in that it uses 28 mm plastic Citadel Miniatures as play pieces, uses modular board pieces to represent the innards of the Hive ship, and has one player controlling the Marines while the other controls waves of Tyranids, but has no greater relationship to Space Crusade than any other game set in the Warhammer 40,000 universe.
 Without the license from Milton Bradley, many of the components of Advanced Space Crusade were released in 1993's Tyranid Attack, a substantially different game.

 Video game

 Gremlin Graphics Software Ltd. released the Space Crusade video game version of the game in early 1992.
-It was available on Atari ST, IBM PC (MS-DOS), Amiga, ZX Spectrum, Commodore 64 and Amstrad and later received an expansion, The Voyage Beyond.
+It was available on Atari ST, IBM PC (MS-DOS), Amiga, ZX Spectrum, Commodore 64 and Amstrad CPC and later received an expansion, The Voyage Beyond.
 It is considered a faithful conversion of the boardgame, with a board that could be viewed in 2D or isometric projection views (Barker, 1992).
 The ZX Spectrum version was voted number 24 in the Your Sinclair Readers' Top 100 Games of All Time.